vahidhedayati/grails-jenkins-plugin/README.md

  10.1.1.2:8080/jenkins/job

- Then you will find the jenspecial variable useful, for these situations provide a value in the index page of jenkins if url is like above
+ Then you will find the jensprefix variable useful, for these situations provide a value in the index page of Jenkins if url is like above

- jenspecial: jenkins
+ jensprefix: jenkins
 ````

 JobName: Your jenkins job's name
 ```
-jobname: This is your created job on jenkins so for example : my_first_build
+jobname: This is your created job on Jenkins so for example : my_first_build
 ````

 ```
-username and password are optional and need testing from my end, so far its basic authentication on jenkins remote end, so you can leave these blank
+username and password are optional and need testing from my end, so far its basic authentication on Jenkins remote end, so you can leave these blank
 ```

 The Choice: dashboard(shows history + you can view logs) OR Directly trigger build and watch logs